cce/specs/src/ledger/ledger-applications.md

 When a box with name \\( n \\) and size \\( s \\) is created, the minimum balance requirement is raised by \\( \BoxFlatMinBalance + \BoxByteMinBalance \times (\mathrm{len}(n) + s) \\).
 The same amount is decremented from the minimum balance when the box is destroyed.

+## Family Reentrancy

+The boxes of an application whose `FamilyBoxAccess` is true are mutable state shared across every application with the same creator, so they are subject to a family-scoped analogue of the reentrancy restriction on applications.
+Two applications are in the same _family_ when their creator addresses are equal.

+An application _touches_ family-shared state when it reads or modifies a box of an application whose `FamilyBoxAccess` is true — including its own.
+A touch by \\( c \\) is also a touch by each application in the unbroken chain of callers of \\( c \\) that are in \\( c \\)’s family, and remains so after \\( c \\) returns.

+Modifying such a box **FAILS** if the chain of callers of the modifying application
+\\( c \\) contains an application in \\( c \\)’s family that has already touched family-shared state and is separated from \\( c \\) by at least one application outside the family.
+Reads never trigger this rule.